 The heart’s squeezing action is controlled by electrical impulses that cause its muscle fibers to contract.
 These muscle contractions can be irregular, excessive, inadequate, disorganized or otherwise affected, which can reduce (or stop) the heart’s ability to pump blood.

 Different kinds of arrhythmias

-Arrhythmias are identified by where in the heart they originate.
+Cardiac arrhythmias are identified by where in the heart they originate.
 If they originate in a lower chamber, they are ventricular.
 Those originating in an upper chamber are atrial.
 They are described as bradycardia if the heartbeat is too slow and tachycardia if it is too fast.
 Fibrillation occurs when the muscles contract erratically because of chaotic electrical impulses.

-Initial diagnosis of arrhythmia
+Initial diagnosis of cardiac arrhythmia